amd/ryzen-ai-documentation/docs/inst.rst

 The procedure for selecting a specific binary using environment variables is as follows:

-Selecting the 1x4.xclbin IPU binary
+Selecting the 1x4.xclbin IPU binary:

 .. code-block::

    set XLNX_VART_FIRMWARE=C:\path\to\1x4.xclbin

-Selecting the 5x4.xclbin IPU binary
+Selecting the 5x4.xclbin IPU binary:

 .. code-block::